PNNL-Comp-Mass-Spec/Cyclops/README.md

 ## Workflow Table

-Columns in each workflow table are Step, Module, Param, and Value.
+Columns in each workflow table are Step, Module, ModuleType, Parameter, and Value.
 Each workflow step will typically have multiple rows, with one row for each parameter related to the workflow step.
 The following is an excerpt from the LabelFreeMainOperation workflow (tracked via table `T_LabelFreeLog2PipelineOperation`)

 | Step        | Module      | ModuleType  | Parameter | Value |